Welcome to Malaga port!

 12. Caves of Nerja

 Caves of Nerja (Cueva de Nerja in Spanish) are located close to the town of Nerja, 60 km/37 mi east of Malaga port, and rank among the top-visited attractions in Andalusia.
-The vast cave system consists of impressive galleries divided into halls featuring stunning rock formations that you can visit on a guided tour.

 The caves are also a popular venue for hosting classical and dance festivals.

-The general admission fee is 13€, but there are also combined tickets and reduced prices if you book the tickets online.
-Find more information on Cueva de Nerja’s official webpage
+The general admission fee starts from 15.50€, but there are also combined tickets and reduced prices if you book the tickets online.

 Explore Caves of Nerja tours and activities